 For housing purposes, the class year determination made by the offices of Residence Life and Housing Operations should be considered final.
 If you are unsure of your status, please contact us at firstname.lastname@example.org for confirmation.

 » Apply for Housing Online

 Choosing a residence hall from all of the options available can be an exciting but challenging task.
 There are a lot of options from which to choose.
 When choosing a residence hall, you should consider your individual needs as well as the unique features of each of our residence halls.
 Regardless of which residence hall you choose, your first year at Emory is sure to be a memorable one.

 » Housing Options Available to Transfer Students

-All incoming students (with the exception of business and nursing students) submitted
+Upon acceptance of admission to the University, all incoming students (with the exception of business and nursing students) must submit

 a $485 non-refundable enrollment deposit to the Office of Undergraduate Admission.
 Two hundred dollars ($200) of the $485 enrollment deposit will be used as your housing reservation fee.